ProjectIgnis/scrapi-book/docs/index.md

   name: scrapi-book
   text: 'EDOPro Scripting Guides and Reference'
   tagline: |-
-    Learn about the lua scripting API and environment, how to read and write card scripts, how to create custom cards, and other EDOPro-adjacent topics.
+    Learn about the lua scripting API, how to read and write card scripts, how to create custom cards, and other EDOPro-adjacent topics.
   actions:
     - theme: brand
       text: Get Started